Property Division Lawyer in Toronto

 This legal entitlement granted by the judge will be in force no matter who holds title to the home.
 The spouse permitted to remain in the house may not legally sell or dispose of any furniture or other belongings until all issues related to the equalization of property are settled.
 It is worth noting that even if one spouse came into the marriage with the home, it became the matrimonial home when both spouses and children, if any, lived in the home as a family—unless the owner sells the home prior to the divorce.
 This is different for those in a common-law relationship; in most cases, the matrimonial home belongs to the spouse the home is registered to, absent a cohabitation agreement.

 Money (including investments, bank accounts, and cash), pensions, Registered Retirement Savings Plans, real estate, business holdings, disability benefits, insurance policies, vehicles, personal items, jewelry, artwork household items, electronics, antiques, and any other assets owned by a couple must be divided during a divorce but is divided differently depending on classification.
-Taken collectively, the matrimonial home, furniture and other items in the home, motor vehicles used for family travel, and any money acquired in a pension plan during the marriage are known as the family asset and are to be divided.
+Taken collectively, the matrimonial home, furniture and other items in the home, motor vehicles used for family travel, and any money acquired in a pension plan during the marriage are known as the family patrimony and are to be divided equally.

 Calculating Net Family Property

 The value of everything each spouse owns (market value) must be added up, then the value of what they owned prior to the marriage deducted.
 Next, any debts, such as personal loans, mortgages, and car loans, are deducted.
 The equalization payment is the payment the spouse with the higher Net Family Property will be required to make to the spouse with the lower Net Family Property and is half of the difference between the two.
 Under certain circumstances, the court can order one spouse to pay the other more than the calculated equalization payment.
-This might occur where the amount is extremely unfair to one spouse.
+This might occur when the judge believes the amount is extremely unfair to one spouse.

 Help with Property Division from Musson Law

-Property division during a Toronto divorce can be extremely complex; an experienced lawyer from Musson Law can help you navigate these complexities, ensuring your rights are always protected.
+Property division during a Toronto divorce can be extremely complex; an experienced attorney from Musson Law can help you navigate these complexities, ensuring your rights are always protected.
 Our firm has more than fifteen years negotiating successful settlements, even when challenging dynamics are present.
 At Musson Law, we work with you to determine the right process to help you resolve your property division issues and move forward with your life.
 In addition to assistance with property division, we can help you with many different forms of out-of-court resolution, including collaborative law, mediation, and arbitration.
 We can assist you with net worth protection agreements and asset protection agreements, work to protect your net worth, and help you with family resolutions and co-parenting issues as well.
 Contact Musson Law today.